mozilla/kitsune/docs/tests.md

 Mocha tests are discovered using the pattern `kitsune/*/static/*/js/tests/**/*.js`.
 That means that any app can have a [tests]{.title-ref} directory in its JavaScript directory, and the files in there will all be considered test files.
-Files that don\'t define tests won\'t cause issues, so it is safe to put testing utilities in these directories as well.
+Files that don't define tests won't cause issues, so it is safe to put testing utilities in these directories as well.

 Here are a few tips for writing tests: